phetsims/phet-info/doc/dynamic-string-layout-quickstart.md

 Certain components may need to be set to `resizable: true`.
 If you see that components are not resizing as expected, this is a good place to start.

 You can define support for dynamic locale in the package.json.
-It is recommended to wait until all strings have bring converted to use the `*stringProperty` from the strings file.
+It is recommended to wait until all strings have been converted to use the `*stringProperty` from the strings file.
 If you know that you will not need to support dynamic locale for your publication, you can opt out in the package.json
 like: